rafikiassumani-msft/AuthPlayground/README.md

 - `npm install`
 - `npm start`

 Your app should be served at port 3000.
-Depending on the port for your backend, you may need to change the following value of the url in the `.env.development`
+Depending on the port for your backend, you may need to change the following value of the url in the `.env.development`:
 `REACT_APP_API_URL=https://localhost:7115`

 ## Some UI Screens